 The Company accounts for common stock options and common stock warrants based on the fair market value of the instrument using the Black-Scholes option pricing model utilizing certain weighted average assumptions such as expected stock price volatility, term of the options and warrants, risk-free interest rates, and expected dividend yield at the grant date.
 The risk-free interest rate assumption is based upon observed interest rates appropriate for the expected term of the stock options.
 The expected volatility is based on the historical volatility of the Company's common stock at consistent intervals.
 The Company has not paid any dividends on its common stock since its inception and does not anticipate paying dividends on its common stock in the foreseeable future.
-The computation of the expected option term is based on the "simplified method," as the Company's stock options are "plain vanilla" options and the Company has a limited history of exercise data.
+The computation of the expected option term is based on the "simplified method," as the Company's stock options are "plain vanilla" options.
 For common stock options and warrants with periodic vesting, the Company recognizes the related compensation costs associated with these options and warrants on a straight-line basis over the requisite service period.